HsiangHung/Machine_Learning_Note/Classification/Multiclass Classification/README.md

 ![](images/one-vs-all-pipeline.png)

-By analyzing the probability scores, we predict the result as the class index having a **maximum** probability score [[Amey Band]][Multi-class Classification — One-vs-All & One-vs-One].
+By analyzing the probability scores, we predict the result as the class index having a **Maximum** probability score [[Amey Band]][Multi-class Classification — One-vs-All & One-vs-One].

 As an example on Green-blue-red calss, if we have a test case with a probability score of (0.9) from the Green class classifier, probability score of (0.4) from the Blue classifier, but a negative classification score from the remaining Red classifier.
 Based on the probability scores, we predict the test input belongs to the Green class.